paullepoulpe/master-thesis/src/07_Tools.md

 List(class Expressions$TP{sym = Sym(5), rhs = Instance of scal ...
 ```

 By installing a hook on the definition registration function of LMS, the tool is able to track the relationship between symbols and definitions.
 When it encounters a value of type `Sym`, it uses that information to automatically retrieve the corresponding definition.
-In case we actually wanted to inspect the symbol, we provide a helper function that can be used to retrieve the symbol identifier.
+In case we actually want to inspect the symbol, we provide a helper function that can be used to retrieve the symbol identifier.

 ```scala
 scala> &.currentScope.asList.map(_.sym)